logan-gatlin/the-halcyon-book/src/docs/list.md

 (* prints 2 *)
 ```
 ### nth: `std:integer -> (list '0) -> '0`
-Returns the value of the list item at the position of the passed index.
+Returns the value of the passed list item at the position of the passed index.
 #### Example
 ```halcyon
 let my_list = list:Nil ()|> list:push "one" |> list:push "two" |> list:push "three"